LOCAL/STREET ART EXHIBITION TAKES IT UPTOWN FOR YEAR TWO

 This year, LOCAL/STREET is headed to the Mint Museum Uptown and will display new works from more than 60 local creatives.
 Once again, it is curated by Charlotte artist Carla Aaron-Lopez, working with the Mint’s Chief Curator and Curator of Contemporary Art, Jennifer Sudul Edwards, PhD.
 The installation opens with a special reception on the evening of June 16 and will be on view through June 26.
 [NOTE: This event has been extended two days from the original end date of June 24.]

-While the location is new and the exhibition has expanded, LOCAL/STREET’s goal remains the same – to bring attention to as many local artists of color as possible, strengthening the relationship between them and the greater Charlotte community.
+While the location is new and the exhibition has expanded from 40 artists on display to 80, LOCAL/STREET’s goal remains the same – to bring attention to as many local artists of color as possible, strengthening the relationship between them and the greater Charlotte community.
 Aaron-Lopez and the Mint are continuing their goal to address the reality that museums and cultural institutions are often seen as uninviting as well as unwelcoming to BIPOC artists and visitors.
 This is in keeping with the work the Mint has done for the past several years with its Constellation CLT and Interventions series.

 “After one year, the exhibition is beginning to take shape as a citywide representation of Charlotte’s artists and creatives.
 I’m excited to be housed in the Mint Museum again and I can’t wait for the reactions to this year’s newbies to LOCAL/STREET.” – Carla Aaron-Lopez, Installation Curator

 “The first LOCAL/STREET was a complete explosion of color, style, and exceptional talent.
 I can’t wait to see what the second installment brings.” – Jennifer Sudul Edwards, PhD., Chief Curator and Curator of Contemporary Art at The Mint Museum